-Based on the data provided by BIM, the average number of jobs [Tot.Job] per unit landing value generated by the vessels in the fleet segment, was used to estimate the total number of jobs by fleet.
-The difference between the total number of jobs by year (STECF 2020) and the number of jobs assigned to the fleet in this project, was assigned to the fleet "others".

-5.2.2.
-Employment and gross value added by port
+Based on the data provided by BIM, the average number Based on the logbook data provided by MI, the landing of jobs [Tot.Job] per unit landing value generated by the share of each stock (modelled and non-modelled) by vessels in the fleet segment, was used to estimate the metier and fleet for each year in each of the 14 regions total number of jobs by fleet.
+The difference between of vessel registration of interest was calculated.
+The the total number of jobs by year (STECF 2020) and the number of total employment and GVA as reported in number of iobs assigned to the fleet in this project, was STECF (2018.2019.2020) were split by the estimated assigned to the fleet "others". landing values by region, based on the assumption of constant landings value share of fleet/metier in the 5.2.2.
+Employment and gross value added by port respective counties of vessel registration.

-The total landing value was translated into the number of jobs and the gross value added (GVA) for each port region by employing the number of jobs and GVA generated in 2018 (The Economic Impact of the Seafood Sector, Fig 6), in relation to the total value of landings in the port in 2018, as reported in the logbook data provided by MI.
+The total landing value was translated into the number The indirect and induced impact of the changes in of jobs and the gross value added (GVA) for each port landing values by home region of the fleet for each region by employing the number of jobs and GVA scenario were estimated by using the multiplier as generated in 2018 (The Economic Impact of the provided by BIM.
+Seafood Sector, Fig 6), in relation to the total value of landings in the port in 2018, as reported in the logbook The difference to the total number of jobs reported in STECF (2018,2019,2020) and the number of data provided by MI. jobs estimated for the 14 regions of interests, were Based on the logbook data provided by MI, the landing summarised in the category "others".

-Based on the logbook data provided by MI, the landing share of each stock (modelled and non-modelled) by metier and fleet for each year in each of the 10 port regions of interest was calculated.
+share of each stock (modelled and non-modelled) by metier and fleet for each year in each of the 10 port regions of interest was calculated.
 Under the assumption that this landing share remains constant for the simulated year, the changes in landing values for each port region are estimated for each scenario.